 Step 3: Initialize and verify the Coordinator

-After installing the Coordinator we need to verify its integrity and establish trust in a confidential computing sense.
-Therefore, we utilize SGX remote attestation and obtain a root certificate for the entire confidential service mesh.
+After installing the Coordinator we need to verify its integrity.
+For this, we utilize SGX remote attestation and obtain the Coordinator’s root certificate.

 - Port forward the Coordinator’s Client API